 Because of Meghan Markle's background, her American citizenship, and her former acting career, people expected her to do royal life differently from the very start.
-And that she has, starting on her wedding day when she walked herself down the aisle swathed in her custom Givenchy gown and more recently when she and Prince Harry announced that they would refrain from raising their new son with a royal title.
-She's simply not afraid to push back on certain royal rules, and that includes those rules that outline what she should and shouldn't wear to public outings.
+And that she has, starting on her wedding day when she walked herself down the aisle swathed in her custom Givenchy gown and, more recently, when she and Prince Harry surrendered their royal duties and moved to Los Angeles.
+She's simply not afraid to push back against the traditions set by the royal family, including the rules that outline what she should and shouldn't wear to public outings.

 While it's true that Kate Middleton has worn a few controversial outfits as well, Markle seems to bend the wardrobe rules further and more often.
-From the ripped jeans she wore on her very first public outing with Prince Harry to the off-the-shoulder Carolina Herrera dress she wore to Trooping the Colour, keep scrolling to see seven of her most controversial style moments, ranked.
+Including the ripped jeans she wore on her very first public outing with Prince Harry and the off-the-shoulder Carolina Herrera dress she wore to Trooping the Colour, keep scrolling to see seven of her most controversial style moments, ranked.

 7. Distressed Light-Wash Denim

-The first time the future Duke and Duchess of Sussex were photographed together was at the 2017 Invictus Games in Toronto.
+The first time Meghan Markle and Prince Harry were photographed together was at the 2017 Invictus Games in Toronto.
 It was a major moment that validated all the speculation that was swirling at that time.
 Even though she wasn't yet technically a royal, her ripped jeans caused quite a stir.

 This is because, according to the unofficial set of royal wardrobe rules, if jeans are to be worn at a casual outing, they should be dark and fitted (like the ones Kate Middleton wears).
 Markle's jeans, on the other hand, were of the distressed, light-wash variety.
 Even though we think they're quite stylish, we're fairly confident the queen wouldn't approve.